Have you ever seen a living wall?

 Step 1 – Choose your spot

-Living walls can go just about anywhere.
-You can create a small picture-frame sized option to hang on a wall or fence or you can create some artificial outdoor landscaping with a larger wall.
+Artificial plant wall decor can go just about anywhere.
+You can create a small picture-frame-sized option to hang on a wall or fence or you can create some artificial outdoor landscaping with a larger wall.

-You can even glue artificial flowers together to replace a headboard like Jenny at Sweet Teal did.
+You can even glue artificial flowers together to replace a headboard as Jenny at Sweet Teal did.

 Just be sure that it affords you the room that you’ll need to create your masterpiece.